arnavaidya/Security-for-AI/05-redteam-toolkit/README.md

-# 05 — Red-Team Tooling
+# 05 — Red-Team Toolkit

 Point the actual red-team stack at Phases 1–3, instead of at a raw model API.
 This is the payoff for having built everything from scratch: